 But how do you know if your dog has skin allergies or if something else is going on?
 If it is allergies, what’s the cause?
 And what should you do if you suspect your pup has skin allergies?
 We’ll answer these questions and more to help you give your dog some much-needed relief.

 A skin allergy, often called allergic dermatitis or atopic dermatitis, is a chronic itchy skin condition that can affect any dog.
 When dogs have this condition, they experience an allergic reaction to one (or more) of these general causes:

 - Inhaling or having direct skin contact with environmental allergens (pollen, dust mites, grass, mold spores, etc.)

 - Ingesting a substance (like food ingredients or medication) to which they have an insensitivity

 - Flea bites

 - Allergic reaction to normal bacterial flora on the skin

-Canine atopic dermatitis, or canine atopy, is a term often used to characterize a common form of dog skin allergy in which dogs are allergic to a wide variety of environmental factors (typically by inhalation).
+Canine atopic dermatitis, or canine atopy, is the medical term for hay fever in dogs.
+It is often used to characterize a common form of dog skin allergy in which dogs are allergic to a wide variety of environmental factors (typically by inhalation).
 It can be hereditary, more often affecting purebred dogs, but mixed breeds are also susceptible.
 Breeds with a higher risk include: